oniietzschan/bump-3dpd/README.md

 local actualX, actualY, cols, len = world:move(item, goalX, goalY, <filter>)
 ```

-This is probably the most useful method of bump.
+This is probably the most useful method of bump-3dpd.
 It moves the item inside the world towards a desired position, but taking collisions into account.

 * `item` must be something previously inserted in the world with `world:add(item, l,t,w,h)`.
 Otherwise, `world:move` will raise an error.
 * `goalX, goalY` are the *desired* `x` and `y` coordinates.
 The item will end up in those coordinates if it doesn't collide with anything.